 The Baseline scenario (PS of 5) shows some important data points.
 The sector has experienced impressive revenue growth through the decade that started in Q1 2020, as analyzed in the Revenue Growth Analysis page.
 For that kind of growth and future prospects, a PS of 5 can be considered fair value even without a bull market.

 When the bull market eventually does happen, it could be a once in a century event not seen since the end of alcohol prohibition (1933).
-If it plays out with similar valuations as seen in the bull markets of 2018 (Canada legalization) and 2021 (Biden inauguration), there is a good probability that the Nasdaq listed Cannabis stocks could trade at double digit PS Ratio valuations.
+If it plays out with similar valuations as seen in the bull markets of 2018 (Canada legalization) and 2021 (Biden inauguration), there is a good probability that the Nasdaq listed Cannabis stocks could trade at 5+ or even double digit PS Ratio valuations.

 How high the valuations will go in the next Bull Market depends on how much hype the sector gets in addition to the fundamentals.
 We have seen hype in the Tech sector with companies like Shopify Inc reaching market cap in excess of US$200 Billion and peak PS in excess of 60

 before crashing to single digits PS.
 We have also seen hype in the Electric Vehicles (EV) sector with companies like Rivian reach peak market cap in excess of US$ 150 Billion on no revenue.